 “DataRobot AI Platform has hundreds of prebuilt models.
 We just feed in the data and it suggests models automatically,” explained Chris Mendoza, Director of Financial Crimes Technology.
 “The beauty of the platform is, once the model is deployed, it’s there.”

 Previously, they spent weeks coming up with new models or retraining models.
 Now, DataRobot AI Platform does that in a day.

 Mendoza also appreciates built-in safeguards that help spot data quality issues immediately.

 Since deploying the platform, Valley Bank saves approximately 22 percent in total alert volume every month.
 Additionally, the number of alerts escalating to case increased by three percentage points.

-The efficiency gained with the AI Cloud platform enables the bank to achieve more with a lean team.
+The efficiency gained with the DataRobot AI platform enables the bank to achieve more with a lean team.

 “It’s allowed us to create more scale,” Yager said.
 “I think it’s created a lot of pride in the department in the fact that we have implemented and are leveraging this machine learning model successfully.
 And we can feel good that we’re leading innovation within the bank in this sense.”